HyperviewHQ/hyperview_docs/documentation/auto-discovery/topics/setting-up-data-collectors.rst

 Assets to Data Collector
 ------------------------
-Please make sure that the asset can reach the targeted Data Collector on the applicable ports for your site.
-Below is a list of the default ports the Data Collector will use, other ports can be used if needed or applicable.
+Please ensure the asset can reach the targeted Data Collector on the applicable ports for your site.
+Below is a list of the default ports the Data Collector will use; other ports can be used if needed or applicable.

 .. list-table::
    :header-rows: 1